Traman2/SignlangAI/README.md

 ## Usage

-To start using SignlangAI, run index.html
+To start using SignLang AI, run index.html

 ## Credits